cyberbotics/webots-doc/guide/tutorial-2-modification-of-the-environment-20-minutes.md

 ### Add Walls

-> **Theory**: For convenience, the `boundingObject` field accepts also the[Shape](../reference/shape.md) node (rather than the [Sphere](../reference/sphere.md) node directly).
+> **Theory**: For convenience, the `boundingObject` field accepts also the [Shape](../reference/shape.md) node (rather than the [Sphere](../reference/sphere.md) node directly).
-It would be also possible to use the same DEF-USE mechanism at the[Shape](../reference/shape.md) level as shown in [this figure](#def-use-mechanism-applied-on-the-shape-node-of-a-solid).
+It would be also possible to use the same DEF-USE mechanism at the [Shape](../reference/shape.md) level as shown in [this figure](#def-use-mechanism-applied-on-the-shape-node-of-a-solid).
-For now the greatest benefit is being able to also use this[Shape](../reference/shape.md) directly for graphical purposes.
+For now the greatest benefit is being able to also use this [Shape](../reference/shape.md) directly for graphical purposes.
 Later this mechanism will turn out to be very useful for some sensors.

 In order to verify your progression, implement by yourself four walls to surround the environment.
-The walls have to be defined statically to the environment, and use as much as possible the DEF-USE mechanism at the[Shape](../reference/shape.md) level rather than at the Geometry level.
+The walls have to be defined statically to the environment, and use as much as possible the DEF-USE mechanism at the [Shape](../reference/shape.md) level rather than at the Geometry level.
 Indeed it's more convenient to add an intermediate[Shape](../reference/shape.md) node in the `boundingObject` field of the [Solid](../reference/solid.md) node.
 The best Geometry primitive to implement the walls is the Box node.
-Only one[Shape](../reference/shape.md) has to be defined for all the walls.
+Only one [Shape](../reference/shape.md) has to be defined for all the walls.
 The expected result is shown in [this figure](#the-simulation-state-at-the-end-of-this-second-tutorial).

-> **Hands on**: Add four walls without physics and using only one definition of the[Shape](../reference/shape.md) node.
+> **Hands on**: Add four walls without physics and using only one definition of the [Shape](../reference/shape.md) node.

 The solution is located in the solution directory under the "obstacle.wbt".